-Projects are the highest order structural element in Tracker.
+Projects are the highest order structural element in Tracker Mini.
 A project contains all the elements of a full track.
 Think of each project as a fully arranged song for an album or a song for live set.
-Tracker auto saves projects, which are stored, on the installed Micro SD Card.
-Although the card itself can contain more, Tracker will have up to 100 projects visible and accessible.
-A project should be opened for playback and editing and new projects can be created from scratch.
+Tracker Mini auto saves projects which are stored on the installed Micro SD Card.
+Although the card itself can contain more.
+Tracker Mini will have up to 100 projects visible and accessible.
+A project should be opened for playback and editing.
+New projects can also be created from scratch.
 Each project contains a maximum of 255 patterns across 8 tracks.
 While patterns are the musical composition functions, some elements, such as the 48 available instruments are managed at project level, and hence accessible to all patterns.
-Projects are structural and organisational functions more so than part of the creative environment but nevertheless serve an important purpose in the Tracker workflow.
-Project memory for sampling is approx 133 seconds as standard although this may vary depending on the audio quality and format.
-Samples are stored on the Micro SD Card but can be also are held in the Tracker on board sample pool where samples effectively become instruments.
+Projects structural are organisational functions more so than part of the creative environment but nevertheless serve an important purpose in the Tracker Mini workflow.
+Tracker Mini has an extended project memory for audio samples.
+This holds almost 12 minutes of mic recorded audio as standard although this may vary depending on the audio quality and format.
+Samples are stored on the Micro SD Card but can be also are held in the Tracker Mini on board sample pool where samples effectively become instruments.
 Projects have an instrument pool populated with samples or instruments to be available when creating steps.
 This is prerequisite to creating sequences.
-This section covers the general project management in Tracker and it's SD card plus some key specific project level functions such as tempo.
+This section covers the general project management in Tracker Mini and it's SD card plus some key specific project level functions such as tempo.